 If you share an incident of sexual violence, dating violence, domestic violence, and/or stalking with a St. John’s employee (excluding members of the Center for Counseling and Consultation, Health Services and the Campus Support Advisors working in their respective capacities), they are required by University policy to report this information to Public Safety and/or the Title IX Coordinator.
 Reports made to a St. John’s administrator or faculty will trigger a University response which may involve an investigation by Public Safety and/or the Title IX Coordinator.

-Reports of sexual violence can also be made to St. John’s Title IX Coordinator, Keaton Wong, Director of Equal Opportunity, Compliance and Title IX.
-Ms. Wong's office is located on the Queens campus in the Office of Human Resources, University Center, and she can be contacted at 718-990-2660 or [email protected].
+Reports of sexual violence can also be made to St. John’s Title IX Coordinator, Danielle Haynes, Interim Director of Equal Opportunity and Compliance and Title IX Coordinator.
+Ms. Haynes' office is located on the Queens campus in the Office of Human Resources, University Center, and she can be contacted at 718-990-2660 or [email protected].

 Jackie Lochrie, Associate Dean for Student Services, serves as the Title IX Deputy Coordinator for the Division of Student Affairs.
 Ms. Lochrie's office is located on the Queens campus in Bent Hall, Room G023, and she can be contacted at 718-990-6568 or [email protected].

 Kathleen F. Meehan, Associate Vice President for Athletics, serves as the Title IX Deputy Coordinator for Athletics.
 Ms. Meehan’s office is located on the Queens campus in Carnesecca Arena, Room 157, and she can be contacted at 718-990-6173 or [email protected].

 Following a report, Ms. Haynes or her deputy, Ms. Lochrie, will investigate and respond to your complaint.